ch2ohch2oh/takehome_clipboard/Ticket_Breakdown.md

 an agent in the database.
 The function should check for the case where the `facilityID` and `agentID` are not valid.

+### Task 3 Update the getShiftsByFacility to include agent `customID`
+Update the `GetShiftsByFacility` function to include the `cusomtID` of each agent as specified in the `AgentAlias` table.
+This can be done easily by a table join on the backend.

+### Task 4 Update the `generateReport` function to include agent `customID`
+Update the `generateReport` function such that the `customID` field is correctly rendered in the generated pdf file.